jonnations/CarnivoranDentitionDiet_MS/README.md

 - A neat feature of our multivariate diet method is that species can be projected into $n$-dimensional diet-space.
 This allows for estimates of disparity, density, and, as we do here, nearest neighbor estimations, which allow us to identify the extant data-rich species that are most similar to the fossil and data deficient taxa in our dataset.
 The script to do this is `Code/Ordination_NN_Probabilities.Rmd`.
 After digging into the results a bit more, we found that the multivariate diet space is fairly dense in some regions (this can be seen in Figure 2), and only providing a single nearest neighbor is misleading.
 Our Bayesian methodology generates distributions rather than point estimates, so we estimated a data-rich nearest neighbor for the data-deficient taxa from each of 4000 posterior draws.
 The process goes as follows: For each draw in our 4000 posterior estimates, we manually performed a principal components analysis on the correlation matrix of WIS values for data-rich extant species.
 Then we take the estimates WIS values of the data deficient taxa and project these into the principal components space of the data-rich taxa.
 Then, for each of the 4000 PC spaces, we find the data-rich species that are closest in euclidean distance to the data-deficient species, and summarize these results as percentages.
 For example, in 1520 of the 4000 PC spaces, or 38%, *Ursus speleaus* is closest in euclidean distance to *Ursus maritimus*.
 We report the most common 3 in Table 5 in the text.

-####
-OLD Past THis
-####
-- The `Weighted_Predictions_Fig3_Fig4.Rmd` script generates weighted posterior predictions and weighted averages for the extant-with-data, cryptic and fossil taxa, and produces Figures 3 & 4.

-- The `Diet_Space_Ordination_and_Clustering.Rmd` script contains the polychoric PCA analysis that generates a multivariate diet space, the clustering analysis that generates Figure 1B, and the diet space projection of cryptic and fossil taxa used to make Table 4.

-- The remainder of the scripts are for plotting (plot name/number included in the title), or tables generates in [kableExtra](https://cran.r-project.org/web/packages/kableExtra/vignettes/awesome_table_in_html.html) as `.tex` and `.png` files.
-The plots are stored in the `Plots` directory.

 ## **`Plots`**

 - All of the output plots are stored here.
 There are both `.pdf`s and `.png`s of most of the plot files.
+They all have the figure number in the file name.
 Additionally, several table outputs are stored here as they are rendered in the package [kableExtra](https://cran.r-project.org/web/packages/kableExtra/vignettes/awesome_table_in_html.html) into figures and `.tex` files used in the manuscript production.